alamais-df/BPM-for-Discord/discord/README.md

 This directory contains code for installing and running BPM inside of Discord's Mac and Windows Desktop apps (Linux support coming when a desktop app is added to Linux).

-All changes in build process are contained in the Makefile of the root of this repo.
+All changes to the build process are contained in the Makefile of the root of the repo.

 ## Development practices

 All changes to Discord-specific code should be done on the `discord` branch.
 All of these changes should live in the `discord` directory.
 Browser code should live in `discord/addon`, `app.asar` code should live in `discord/integration` and installer code should live in `discord/installer`.

-All changes to the BPM core should be made on `discord-core-changes`.
-These changes should then be PR'd up to the BPM main repo.
+All changes to the BPM core should be made on the `discord-core-changes`  branch.
+These changes are being PR'd up to the BPM main repo.
 When these changes are committed to the branch `discord` should be rebased on top of `discord-core-changes` (I am aware this will require a `git push --force origin discord`.
 I am willing to accept that risk on my own repo).

+Eventually once [the core repo PR](https://github.com/Rothera/bpm/pull/12) is merged in, we'll pull the upstream master branch into this fork's master and then rebase `discord` on top of it.  `discord-core-changes` will be kept for posterity.

 ## Build